codinguncut/dojo-game/Readme.md

 # About

 Game starter pack for Coder Dojo using the [Phaser](phaser.io) game engine.
-Phaser engine supports all modern browser as well as mobile devices.
+Phaser engine supports all modern browsers as well as mobile devices.

 The starter pack allows children of all ages to build a physics-based game in less than 100 lines of code.